apple/foundationdb/html/_sources/backups.rst.txt

   Perform the backup continuously rather than terminating once a restorable backup is achieved.
 Database mutations within the backup's target key ranges will be continuously written to the backup as well as repeated inconsistent snapshots at the configured snapshot rate.

 ``-s <DURATION>`` or ``--snapshot_interval <DURATION>``
-  Specifies the duration, in seconds, of the inconsistent snapshots written to the backup in continous mode.
+  Specifies the duration, in seconds, of the inconsistent snapshots written to the backup in continuous mode.
 The default is 864000 which is 10 days.

 ``-w``
   Wait for the backup to complete with behavior identical to that of the :ref:`wait command <backup-wait>`.